 To simplify your deployments, ForgeRock provides a deployer script to install Autonomous Identity on a target node.
-The deployer pulls in images from the ForgeRock Google Cloud Repository (gcr.io) and uses it to deploy the the microservices, analytics machine, and database for Autonomous Identity on a target machine.
-The target machine only requires the base operating system, CentOS 7 or later.
+The deployer pulls in images from the ForgeRock Google Cloud Repository and uses it to deploy the microservices and analytics for Autonomous Identity on a target machine.
+The target machine only requires the base operating system.

 There are four basic deployments, all of them similar, but in slightly different configurations: